-Job opportunities for medical and health services managers are expected to grow at a rate of 22% between 2010 and 2020, faster than the average for all occupations, according to the BLS.
-The median salary for health service managers as of May 2012 was $88,580, while the top-earning ten percent in the field earned $150,560 or more.
+Job opportunities for medical and health services managers are expected to grow at a rate of 17% between 2014 and 2024, much faster than the average for all occupations, according to the BLS.
+The median salary for health service managers as of May 2015 was $94,500.

 Individuals who'd like to learn the skills needed to oversee hospitals and other health services centers can earn bachelor's or master's degrees in health administration.
 These programs teach students how to effectively run a hospital and manage the day-to-day activities therein, as well as qualify graduates for certification and licensure.